Doctor of Physical Therapy (DPT)

 Class of 2013

-Graduate Rate: 96% thus far (one student chose to leave the Program and one student delayed due to medical leave and is currently finishing the Program).
+Graduate Rate: 98% (one student chose to leave the Program).

 Employment Rate: 100% after passing Licensure Exam

-National PT Exam Pass Rate: Ultimate pass rate not yet determined (May 2014) (91.6% passed on first attempt).
+National PT Exam Pass Rate: Ultimate Pass Rate not yet determined (August 2014) (97.9% passed on first attempt).

 Physical therapists work in a wide variety of settings: hospitals, rehabilitation centers, long-term care facilities, acute care facilities, private practice, school systems, industry, sports medicine, home health, and more.
 Factors such as an aging population and improved management of chronic conditions have created an increasing need for physical therapists.
 Both national and local projections indicate a continued growth in physical therapy jobs through at least 2018.
 To view current clinical openings for physical therapists, click here.
 Additional information is available at: www.apta.org.